Cyrik/omni-trace/README.md

 ## In the works

-- loads of cleanup of api and code
 - better trace output to the REPL
 - performance
 - callbacks from Portal so you can rerun an updated function with the old params by clicking on it in the Flamegraph